thisfred/val/README.rst

 Dictionaries
 ------------

-Dictionaries with elements as keys and values, that will validate dictionaries all of whose key value pairs are validated by at least one of the key value pairs in the schema:
+Dictionaries will validate dictionaries all of whose key value pairs are validated by at least one of the key value pairs in the schema:

 .. code:: python